paladique/sandbox/sandbox/nothotdog.md

 ![new function](media/nothotdog/new-function.png)

+For more details on these tools, please see the [official docs](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs).

-Of course, this was already done in the [sample project](https://github.com/BrianPeek/NotHotdogFunc), and a function named **NotHotdog** was created.
+The steps above have already done in the [sample project](https://github.com/BrianPeek/NotHotdogFunc), and a function named **NotHotdog** was created.
 The code for the function is only a few lines.
 Here's a very condensed version (see the [source code](https://github.com/BrianPeek/NotHotdogFunc/blob/master/NotHotdog.cs) for the full version).

 ```csharp
 [FunctionName("NotHotdog")]